zelenkastiot/FCSE-Methodology-in-Research/README.md

 Repository for my Methodology course I took during my fall semester in 2019.
 The exam was to test some hypothesis, and I tried to reproduce mine.

+The exam was centered around describing some hypothesis.
+I managed to reproduce mine using simple a Jupyter Notebook.
-<br>Mine was related to proving that the frequency distribution of randomly added paper clip chains follows the [Pareto Principle](https://www.investopedia.com/terms/p/paretoprinciple.asp).
+The hypothesis I had chosen was regarding the frequency distribution of randomly added paper clip chains.
+The hypothesis was that this distribution follows the Pareto Principle (80-20 rule).